 Furthermore, the Doxazosin group had a twofold higher rate of congestive heart failure when compared with the group receiving other medications, and there were trends in the same direction for strokes.

-In addition to these concerns, Doxazosin has all of the issues associated with alpha blockers in general, including syncope and other postural symptoms such as dizziness, lightheadedness, or vertigo.
+In addition to these concerns, Doxazosin has all of the issues associated with alpha-blockers in general, including syncope and other postural symptoms such as dizziness, lightheadedness, or vertigo.

 With Doxazosin, the condition of priapism (sustained erection regardless of sexual activity) is a known side effect.
 But the frequency of this complication is less than one in every several thousand patients.

-Other adverse reactions with an incidence of less than 1% but of clinical interest are tachycardia (0.9 %; dysuria (0.5%), decreased libido (0.8%), leukopenia and thrombocytopenia.
+Other adverse reactions with an incidence of less than 1% are tachycardia (0.9 %; dysuria (0.5%), decreased libido (0.8%), leukopenia, and thrombocytopenia.

 Overall, they showed an increase in the prostate volume by a median of 24% over an average of 4.5 years in the patients receiving Doxazosin.

 This, combined with the potentially higher risk of strokes and cardiovascular disease, should be taken into account when deciding if you wish to take this medication.

-It is now the most commonly prescribed drug for men with symptoms of BPH and is often sold under the brand name Flomax.
+It is now the most commonly prescribed drug for men with BPH symptoms and is often sold under the brand name Flomax.